krossdev/iam-ms/README.md

 and msc stand for *Message Service Client*.

-**msc** is a `go` module, has integrated into KrossIAM app. **mss** is a standalone app. both of them is nats client.
+**msc** is a `go` module, has integrated into KrossIAM app. **mss** is a standalone app. both of them are nats client.

 message flow: